openssl-quic.7ossl - Man Page

 Thread Assisted Mode

-The optional thread assisted mode can be used with OSSL_QUIC_client_thread_method(3).
+The optional thread assisted mode for clients can be used with OSSL_QUIC_client_thread_method(3).
 In this mode, a background thread is created automatically.
 The OpenSSL QUIC implementation then takes responsibility for ensuring that timeout events are handled on a timely basis even if no SSL I/O function such as SSL_read(3) or SSL_write(3) is called by the application for a long time.

 All necessary locking is handled automatically internally, but the thread safety guarantees for the public SSL API are unchanged.
 Therefore, an application must still do its own locking if it wishes to make concurrent use of the public SSL APIs.